 In just a few weeks, it will be ramp season.
 Only a few weeks each year, in mid-to-late April, will reap lucky foragers, or those who forage at the farmers market, a bunch or two of ramps.
 The flavor of ramps is a cross between spring onions, garlic and leeks.
 Not really like any one of these, but a blend of all three, sweet and mild.

 The entire plant is edible from the small white bulb, the colorful pink stems and the soft green leaves.
 I usually make ramp butter and freeze the butter for use throughout the year.
 I don't really have a recipe, but more of a process.
 Simply chop the full plant into small bits, about 5-6 stalks.
 Add a tablespoon of butter to a skillet.
 Add the chopped ramps, stirring to combine and cook until the ramps have softened, 2-3 minutes.
 Add the cooked ramps to a stick of softened butter, stirring until well combined.
 Transfer to a container.
-Store in the refrigerator or freeze for later use.
+Store in the refrigerator for 7-10 days or in the freezer for several months.

 Use the ramp butter to top cooked steaks or fish, melting to form a sauce.
 Or stir into cooked pasta.
 Spread onto thick slices of bread, toasting under the broiler or on a hot grill pan.